 You will still need a permit for a compost toilet in Maine.
 However, if you already have a plumbing system and the compost toilet is a “replacement fixture,” you won’t need to do another soil test.

 Outhouses/Latrines Laws in Maine

 Outhouses (called “pit privies” in the law) are legal in Maine.
-You will need a permit and will have to follow regulations about depth, setbacks and design.
-If you have running water in your home, then you will need to also get a permit for a greywater waste system or dispose of greywater in a septic system.
+You will need a permit and must follow depth, setbacks, and design regulations.
+If you have running water in your home, you will need to also get a permit for a greywater waste system or dispose of greywater in a septic system.